liusi2019/thesis-chapter4-ocd/README.md

 # thesis-chapter4-ocd
-Code for replicates the experimental results in chapter 4
+Code for replicating the experimental results in chapter 4